 Similarly, our relationships with platonic friends, coworkers, and for some, the world, should be adjusted.
 As we minimize contact with those whose energy we find difficult, many of us can begin to thrive once again.
 Ideally this temporary separation is done consciously and without anger and blame.
 But if contact can’t be avoided, we can do our work to adjust our perception of the people and our relationships to them.

 It ever ceases to amaze me how relationships change when I do.
 While the ultimate spiritual goal might be to be able to stand in the metaphorical fire and not get burned, sometimes distance is a good step toward healing what’s arising.
 That said, one should monitor when isolation becomes the norm.
 While the benefits of isolation may be enticing, in the end, that’s not why we’re here.

 We’re here to grow, and that is often done best by stepping into the fire.
 But we don’t have to do this carelessly.
 As we do our internal work, we can slowly readjust to being engaged with others.

 - Change your mindset about sleep quality being a result of quantity only.

 - Adjust your relationships as needed.

-And if the above doesn’t prove as effective as you'd hoped, schedule a free, no-obligation 15-minute consultation or a full medical medium and healing session; there may be other factors affecting your sleep quality.
+And if the above doesn’t prove as effective as you'd hoped, schedule a free, no-obligation 15-minute consultation or a full healing session; there may be other factors affecting your sleep quality.
 In a private or group session, I can help you better navigate your unique challenges through intuitive guidance and Empath-specific tools and exercises that have helped thousands of Empaths and HSPs.